EnterpriseBranding/action-dynamic-readme/README.md

 | `GLOBAL_TEMPLATE_REPOSITORY` | you can set a global repository template where all the files are stored. | `false`

 ## :writing_hand: Syntax
-> :warning: To avoid rendering File Includes in this section, we have used `\!`.
-Make sure to use only `!` to render the file include.
+> :warning: To avoid rendering File Includes / variables in this readme, we have used a [emptycharacter](https://emptycharacter.com/) after `$` & `<`.
-> :warning: To avoid rendering Variables in this section, we added empty space after `$ `.
-Make sure to remove that space when using it
+>
+> DO NOT COPY & PASTE THE BELOW TEXT it will not work properly. please do type it your self

 * Variables : `$‎{{ VARIABLE_NAME }}`
 * File Includes